1990s: How it used to be…before Influencers

 The “I want to find a hotel” scenario

-Think about the last time you traveled.
+Think about the last time you travelled.
 You needed to book a room at a destination hotel.
 What was your approach?
 You went to websites like Travelocity, TripAdvisor, Booking.com, among the many OTA’s available.
 What do these sites all have in common?
 The hotels include user reviews as well as list recommended restaurants gleaned from user reviews.
 Yet currently, Generation Z are finding out about these venues through Influencers on their Instagram before they even know they want to go there.
 These Influencers are essentially the new generation of reviewers who can reach future customers.

 What Swayy can do is connect venues with Influencers who can help promote these venues.
 Even the most obscure hotels and restaurants located far away from tourist hot spots can utilise Influencers.
-With Influencer postings travellers can be encouraged to explore an area and certain venues.
+With Influencer postings, travellers can be encouraged to explore an area and certain venues.
 Visual imagery (just see our Instagram page @swayy.me SWAYY) brings another element into the new marketing paradigm.

 Wider community benefits of using Influencers